tcomerma/ndi-graph-analysis/README.md

 ### Video @receiver - @sender
 The result of substracting both values.
 Could help to diagnose network issues

+Legend shows average values.

 ## Notes
 - Do not move/minimize/... the window where NDIAnalysis.exe is running.
-It will alter the results.
+It likelly will alter the results.